 Urgency can also be created by offering a limited-time sale or offer of free shipping.
 Anything that narrows down the window of time a product or sale is available will have a similar effect.
-The goal should be to get consumers to click your (cta button) without leaving the page.
+The goal should be to get consumers to click your call-to-action (cta button) without leaving the page.

-Use simple design to minimize distractions
+How to optimize product pages using simple design to minimize distractions

-Photo from online fashion business
+Photo from online fashion business Mate the Label

 When organizing your ecommerce product pages, it's common for people to think more is better, but that's not the case.
 Pull-down organizers allow you to include all the product details without overcrowding the page.